solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 You can use Copilot driven functionalities as a feature in your app screens to enable users to uncover insights through conversational interactions.

-Copilots are available in all of the Power Platform products: Power Apps, Power Automate, Power BI, Power Pages and Power Virtual Agents.
+Copilots are available in all the Power Platform products: Power Apps, Power Automate, Power BI, Power Pages and Power Virtual Agents.
 AI Builder is available in Power Apps and Power Automate.

 ## External Applications with function calling